Jungian test

 When a paid report helps

-The free assessment gives you the core map.
-Insight adds developmental edge analysis, a stress pattern map, relationship triggers, personalized practice guidance, and lifetime unlocked result access for a one-time CA$10 base price, currently CA$7 with TYPEJUNG30 on Stripe.
-Mastery adds the AI Type Coach, an individuation roadmap, reassessment tracking, a practice library, and priority support for a one-time CA$29 base price, currently CA$20.30 with the same code.
+The free assessment gives you the function-stack map.
+Insight adds developmental edge analysis, a stress-pattern reflection map, relationship-pattern reflection, and practical prompts for a one-time CA$10 base price, currently CA$7 with TYPEJUNG30 on Stripe.
+Mastery adds the AI Type Guide, an individuation roadmap, reflection exercises, and practice support for a one-time CA$29 base price, currently CA$20.30 with the same code.

 The best path is to take the free test first.
 Upgrade only if the function map feels accurate enough to make deeper interpretation useful.